-Greetings gentlefriends and welcome to my stop on the Blog Tour for The Light at the Bottom of the World by London Shah, which comes out one week from today!
+Greetings friends and welcome to my stop on the Blog Tour for The Light at the Bottom of the World by London Shah, which comes out in paperback on September 28, 2021!

 “I turn down the blaring punk rock music ricocheting off the submersible’s interior and [has a phone conversation].

 The Clash’s guitar riff resumes its rightful decibel as I rise.”

 Today’s creative post is born of my love of punk rock and immense glee experienced when Leyla was blaring The Clash.
 I knew this was my time to thrive!

 The Punk Rock Playlist